iugamarian/links/README.md

 on the client (not ssh-ed in) in separate terminals or with an & after the first one do:

-ssh -t -L 5900:localhost:5900 far-host 'x11vnc -forever -localhost -display :0 -ultrafilexfer'
+ssh -t -L 5900:localhost:5900 root@IPTARGET 'x11vnc -forever -localhost -display :0 -ultrafilexfer -auth /home/pi/.Xauthority'

 xtightvncviewer 127.0.0.1:0

 or

 xtightvncviewer localhost:0

+or

+vncviewer -encodings "copyrect tight zrle hextile" localhost:0